Internal medicine

 • Smoking cessation

-• Kidney protection with SGLT2 inhibitors, ARBs, etc.
+• Renal protection with SGLT2 inhibitors, ARBs, etc.

-What happens if lifestyle-related diseases are left untreated?
+What happens if lifestyle diseases are left untreated?

-Understand the complications 10 or 20 years from now
+Know the complications 10 and 20 years from now.

-Even if lifestyle-related diseases don't cause problems "now," they progress steadily over years.
+Even if lifestyle diseases do not cause problems "now," they progress steadily over the years.
 Many of the following complications are irreversible.
 Let's prevent them with proper management.

 Myocardial infarction Hypertension, dyslipidemia, diabetes, smoking